jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

     preserve_yaml: TRUE
 ---

-Data scientists use R for a wide variety of projects and the code that is needed can vary widely based on the objectives of the work and the type of data.
-However, there are some common operations that you are likely to use repeatedly in a wide variety of data science work.
+One the greatest strengths of R for data science work is the huge number and variety of packages and functions that are available.
+Whatever data you want to analyze, whatever analysis you want to do, you will probably have a choice of packages and functions to use.
+However, this can also be a bit intimidating for a newcomer who is looking to dive into a data project.

-This post will walkthrough a few of these “essential” data science workflows with inbuilt datasets.
-If you’re new to R, data science, or the [tidyverse](https://www.tidyverse.org/) and you want to quickly learn some useful data science workflows then this post is written for you.
-I will mainly rely on the [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/), and packages which all have excellent documentation that you can refer to for further details.
+The goal of this post is to demonstrate a few “essential” data science operations that will be useful for a wide variety of data science projects.
+Hopefully consolidating these methods into a single post will save you some time navigating between different documentation sources and stack overflow posts.
+I will mainly rely on the [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/) packages which all have excellent documentation that you can refer to for further details.

 ## Basic Data Manipulation